Carrie Prejean: Miss USA 2009 controversy

+Stripping of Miss California USA title and lawsuits

 Pageant organizers investigated Prejean for violating the terms of her contract after a photograph of Prejean partially nude with her back turned to the camera appeared on a celebrity gossip blog.
 Prejean defended the shots as legitimate modeling but also claimed that the photographer was at fault because he continued to shoot her while the wind blew open her vest.
 Miss USA owner Donald Trump agreed, stating, "We are in the 21st century.
 We have determined the pictures taken are fine" and that "in some cases the pictures were lovely."
 Trump went on to compare Prejean's views on same sex-marriage as being in line with those of President Barack Obama, and National Organization for Marriage president Maggie Gallagher stated on May 5 that the release would not affect Prejean's role with her group.

 Despite his initial support, Trump agreed to terminate Prejean's contract on June 10, 2009, citing "continued breach of contract issues".
 Prejean claimed that K2 Productions, producers of the Miss California USA pageant, wanted her to pose for Playboy and appear on the reality television show I'm a Celebrity...
 Get Me out of Here!, though K2 Productions executive Keith Lewis claimed he was simply notifying Prejean of all offers for appearances.

 In August 2009, Prejean sued Miss California USA officials on a variety of civil grounds, including libel, slander, religious discrimination, and the unauthorized release of private medical records.
 K2 Productions and pageant officials filed counterclaims seeking the profits from Prejean's forthcoming book, which it claimed was written in violation of the Miss California USA contract, and the return of $5,200 loaned to Prejean for breast implants.
 On November 3, 2009, Prejean and K2 announced a settlement with undisclosed terms, with both sides dropping their lawsuits.
-CNN reported that Prejean's settlement with Miss California USA officials was prompted by the revelation of a sex tape; the home made video made when Prejean was 17 years old.
+CNN reported that Prejean's settlement with Miss California USA officials was prompted by the revelation of a sex tape; the homemade video was made when Prejean was 17 years old.
 TMZ reported that K2 agreed to pay $100,000 towards Prejean's legal bills, which did not cover them entirely, and that Prejean received no money from the settlement.

-Writing
+Memoir and media appearances

 In November 2009, Prejean released a memoir titled Still Standing: The Untold Story of My Fight Against Gossip, Hate, and Political Attacks through conservative publisher Regnery Publishing.
 The book explores what Prejean believes were unfair attacks by those in the media that leaned left and what she characterized as "a vindictive smear campaign" from Hollywood, while also focusing on her conservative values.
-In an incident that occurred while promoting the book, Prejean left the set during an interview on Larry King Live, after King asked her why she settled her lawsuit with the Miss California USA pageant, calling the host "inappropriate".
+In an incident that occurred while promoting the book, Prejean left the set during an interview on Larry King Live, after King repeatedly questioned her on why she settled her lawsuit with the Miss California USA pageant, calling the host's questions "inappropriate".